 - 8. Slide the main signal generator board, aluminum Front Panel, and new aluminum Rear Panel into the bottom of the case. - 9.
-Secure the signal generator board to the bottom of the enclosure using the (5) self tapping screws that were removed earlier. - 10.
-Plug the white connectors from the switch and power jack assemblies into their respective positions on signal generator board. - 11.
-Use (1) 6-32 pan screw to attach the right angle bracket to the rear of the USB I/O Expansion board as shown. - 12.
-Carefully place the USB I/O Expansion Board onto the main signal generator board.
-Make sure that the male pins on headers JP30 and JP32 line up properly with the female receptacles on the bottom of the expansion board.
-Also make sure that the plastic standoffs mate properly with the corresponding holes on the expansion board. - 13.
+Secure the signal generator board to the bottom of the enclosure using the five 4-40x1/4" pan screws that were removed earlier.
+Note: If there were originally six screws, screw in only five, leaving out the screw by the switch.
+Put the switch back into the Front Panel so that the pins are on the bottom. - 10.
+Plug the white connector from the switch and power jack assemblies back into the plug labeled "POWER". - 11.
+Use one 6-32 pan screw to attach the right angle bracket to the USB I/O Expansion through the gold-rimmed hole near the "COMBO" label so that the screw faces upwards and the sides of the right angle bracket are parallel to the board and outward facing. - 12.
+Carefully place the USB I/O Expansion Board onto the standoffs from step 7.
+Make sure that the male pins on headers JP30 and JP32 line up properly with the female receptacles on the bottom of the expansion board and that the plastic standoffs mate properly with the corresponding holes on the expansion board. - 13.
+Plug female headers JP30 and JP32 of the USB I/O Expansion Board into the male headers JP30 and JP32 (respectively) of the signal generator board. - 14.
 Use the remaining (3) 4-40 screws to attach the USB I/O Expansion board to the standoffs protruding from the main circuit board.